-Joseph (2000) proposed a model problem for the velocity of a long particle in Poiseuille flow (also see Choi & Joseph 2001).
+Joseph (2000) proposed a model problem for the velocity of a long particle in Poiseuille flow (also see Choi and Joseph, 2001).
 We replaced the circular particle of diameter d with a long rectangle whose short side is d.
-The rectangle is so long that we can neglect the effects of the ends of the rectangle at sections near the rectangle centre.
-In that model, the long particle was assumed to be rigid, but it was noted
+The rectangle is so long that we may neglect the effects of the ends of the rectangle at sections near the rectangle centre.
+In that model the long particle was assumed to be rigid but it was noted that a more realistic model could be obtained by letting the long particle shear.
+We could choose this shear to be the same as the shear rate of the circular particle in the approximation in which $\Omega_p = -\frac{1}{2}\dot{\gamma}$ (figure 21).